berkmancenter/amber_nginx/README.md

 ## Configuration - Sandboxing ##

-For improved security, you may want to have cached content served from a separate domain.
+For improved security, you must next configure Amber to serve cached content from a separate domain.
+We recommend that you establish a subdomain for this purpose.

 Here is a sample configuration where the site is running at www.amber.com, while cached content is served from sandbox.amber.com.

     http {
         [...]